Liopropoma santi: Discovery

-Liopropoma santi, along with another basslet, Liopropoma olneyi, were discovered during dives by manned submersibles in 300 m deep waters off Curaçao in the Caribbean.
-The project was funded by the Smithsonian Institution’s National Museum of Natural History.
+Liopropoma santi, along with another basslet, Liopropoma olneyi, were discovered during dives by crewed submersibles in 300 m deep waters off Curaçao in the Caribbean.
+The project was funded by the Smithsonian Institution's National Museum of Natural History.

 Description

 Liopropoma santi, like two other related bass species, L. aberrans and L. olneyi, has a golden body but can be differentiated from other Liopropoma species in the Western Atlantic in a number of ways.
 The diagnostic feature of the fish is the presence of a dark spot on the lower part of its caudal fin (tail fin), which feature gives the species its common name.
 The lower part of the fish body is of a colour ranging from pale yellow to white.
 The upper lip of the fish has a yellowish to orange coloured stripe along it and it has a series of white, striped markings on the ventral portion of the trunk resembling "chevrons".
 The dorsal fin has 13 spines and an indented margin.